SouthKartman/Test-Quiz-App/README.md

 ##Modify Content and Styles:

 Edit the HTML files in the src directory to update the content.
-Customize the Sass styles in the src/scss directory to match your design preferences.
+Customize the Stylus styles in the src/stylus directory to match your design preferences.

-## Compile Sass to CSS:
+## Compile Stylus to CSS:

-If Sass is not configured to automatically compile in your environment, use a Sass compiler to convert styles.scss to styles.css.
+If Stylus is not configured to automatically compile in your environment, use a Stylus compiler to convert styles.scss to styles.styl.

 ## View in Browser: